21. 5 on ground floor, 1 suitable for disabled, 9 in cottages in grounds.

 all ages welcomed.

-allowed in certain bedrooms (charge), not in public rooms.
+allowed in some bedrooms (charge), not in public rooms.

 Amex, MasterCard, Visa.